A Super-Trope for when you just don't want to tick off a character. Bad things will happen, which can include:

 - City Slickers, when Curly is being buried.
 The cook can only think of "Lord, we give you Curly.
 Try not to piss him off." as a eulogy.

 - Making Godzilla angry is a very, very, VERY bad idea.
 Doing so will result in a major city (often Tokyo) being destroyed.

 - The 2008 The Incredible Hulk film.
-Bruce Banner butchers his catchphrase by way of a bad translation and proceeds to fight as normal.
+Bruce Banner attempts to say his catchphrase in Portuguese, but he accidentally says "hungry" instead of "angry" and proceeds to fight as normal.
 In the novelization, he says it to two college girls who just laugh at him, since the phrase is full of Narm.
 However, the film did also have a variation on the phrase which was pretty good.